jorgensd/FEniCS-workshop/README.md

 However, for the second part of the tutorial we require PETSc, and thus IntegralType.interior_facet: need to install DOLFINx on Windows using either WSL (and using conda inside WSL) or Docker.
 ```

-- Non-linear problems

-Show how to solve non-linear problems using NonLinearProblem and Newton solver

-- Mesh generation

-- Multiphysics part 1

-Introduce the notion of a submesh
-Solve simple PDE on submesh as a starter
-Exercises

-- Multiphysics Part 2

-Show how mixed assembly of co-dim 0 would work (sub mesh coupled to parent)
-Interpolation to and from these meshes
-Introduce notion of multiple meshes, go through example similar to the one of Remi
-Exercises

-- Co-dim 1 meshes, what are they, what are they useful for?

-Co-dim 1 example
-Other ideas?

-- External operators in UFL

 ```{bibliography}
 :filter: cited and ({"README"} >= docnames)
 ```